Intel To Unveil Bitcoin-mining 'Bonanza Mine' Chip at Upcoming Conference

+The presentation comes on the heels of comments from Intel's GPU Chief Raja Koduri during a live stream last December, indicating that the company is working on specialized hardware for cryptomining.

 Bitcoin is typically mined on ASICs, which are specialized processors specifically designed to execute one type of workload.
 ASICs afford efficiency and performance advantages over more complex types of chips, like CPUs and GPUs, that can perform the same task.
-The overwhelming majority of Bitcoin mining occurs on ASICs, with companies like Bitmain providing the specialized silicon to miners at hefty premiums.
+As a result, the overwhelming majority of Bitcoin mining occurs on ASICs, with companies like Bitmain providing the specialized silicon to miners at hefty premiums.

 Fast forward to December 29, 2021, and Intel's Systems and Graphics Architect, Senior Vice President and GM Raja Koduri appeared on popular streamer Dr. Lupo's show to promote the company's launch of its first gaming GPUs, the Arc Alchemist lineup that will launch this year.

 Intel has signaled very clearly that it will not limit the mining performance of its upcoming discrete gaming GPUs, but the company still doesn't want its GPUs used for that purpose.
-Naturally, GPUs are used for Ethereum mining and other types of coins — not Bitcoin — but the topic led Koduri to make a few interesting statements about blockchain technology.
+Naturally, GPUs are used for Ethereum mining and other types of coins — not Bitcoin — but the topic led Koduri to make a few interesting statements about blockchain technology, which is the fundamental underlying tech behind crypto.

 Koduri explained that Intel doesn't have an install base as a newcomer to the discrete gaming GPU market.
 As such, Intel would rather its GPUs be used by gamers than miners.
-However, Koduri's further comments (28:20 in the above video) are telling:
+However, Koduri's further comments are telling (28:20 in the above video):

 "The other part of the answer is that we do think that this whole blockchain, as you call it, [...], I think blockchain is a transaction thing that is run much more efficiently than the burning of hardware cycles, is something we are working on."
 Koduri said, "And that's not a GPU thing, so don't try to confuse that as a GPU thing.
 GPUs will do graphics, gaming, and all those wonderful things.
 But being able to do much more efficient blockchain validation at a much lower cost, much lower power, is a pretty solvable problem.
 And you know, we are working on that, and at some point in time, hopefully not too far into the future, we will kinda share some interesting hardware for that."